Inpatient vs Outpatient Drug Rehab

 Addressing Ethical Dilemmas:

-The involvement of ethics committees in treatment planning, regular ethical reflection within treatment settings, and consideration of cultural sensitivity can all contribute to maintaining high ethical standards in OUD therapy.
+The involvement of ethics committees in treatment planning, regular ethical reflection within treatment settings, and consideration of cultural sensitivity can all help maintain high ethical standards in OUD therapy.
 Ultimately, the goal is to create treatment environments that support recovery while addressing the ethical challenges inherent in both inpatient and outpatient settings.

 Self-Management Strategies for Opioid Use Disorder (OUD) Therapy: Inpatient vs. Outpatient Approaches